compasjs/compas/docs/README.md

   @lbu/stdlib

 Although some parts heavily rely on conventions set by the packages, we currently aim not to be a framework.
-However, the idea of being a bit more of framework is not completely out of the door yet.
+We aim to provide a good developer experience, useful abstractions around the basics, and a stable backend <->
+client interface.